mixxxdj/manual/source/chapters/user_interface.rst

    :figclass: pretty-figures

    A deck with a track loaded

+The deck section comes in three sizes: Full, Compact and Mini.
+You can switch between any of the three sizes by clicking on the :guilabel:`Settings` button or the gear icon.
+Under the :guilabel:`Decks` section, click on "hide mixer to select".
+This will automatically select the Compact deck (underlined and bolded).
+If you wish to change to a different deck size, you can choose FULL or Mini.

+The FULL deck (which is similar in all skins) will show the :ref:`interface-vc-mode` and Key controls at the top of the deck section and then the :ref:`interface-hotcues`, :ref:`interface-intro-outro`, :ref:`interface-looping` at the bottom.
+The Compact deck will shrink the :ref:`interface-playback` and shift the :ref:`interface-vc-mode` to the bottom of deck.
+The :ref:`interface-hotcues`, rate adjust buttons, :ref:`interface-intro-outro` :ref:`interface-looping` are not shown in the compact deck.
+The mini deck is of a much smaller size which shows only the waveform and the :ref:`interface-track-info`.

+.. hint:: Hiding/deselecting the mixer will by default switch the deck to FULL.

 The deck section allows you to control everything relating to a virtual turntable :term:`deck`.
 We are going to break this down into sections.